Introduction

 - should be in

-- should be
+SCREAMING_SNAKE_CASE - should be

-- should have a hand written getter function
+internal - should have a hand written getter function

 This approach clearly indicates to the developer that the value is immutable, without exposing the non-standard casing to the interface.
 It also ensures that we don’t need to break the ABIs if we switch between values being in storage and immutable.